Terms of Service

 §11

-1. The UniEdu QuickApply service is available to Registered Users.
+1. The UniEdu QuickApply service is available to Users.

-2. The UniEdu QuickApply service enables the Registered Users to apply to certain British Universities.
+2. The UniEdu QuickApply service enables the Users to apply to certain British Universities.

-3. After sending the UniEdu QuickApply form, the Applicant is directed by the Service Provider to further stages of the recruitment process, described at https://www.uniedu.uk/available-uniedu-services/ and receives support from the Service Provider.
-In particular, the Applicant shall receive from the Service Provider, to the email address provided by the Applicant, information on the following steps as well as support in obtaining government loans and grants subject to eligibility.
+3. After sending the UniEdu QuickApply form, the Applicant is directed by the Service Provider to further stages of the recruitment process and receives support from the Service Provider.
+In particular, the Applicant may receive from the Service Provider, to the email address provided by the Applicant, information on the following steps as well as support in obtaining student visa, government loans and grants subject to eligibility.
 The Applicant may also receive SMS notifications during this stage of the recruitment process.

 6. By sending the UniEdu QuickApply form, through which the Applicant expresses the wish to use the Apply with UniEdu service, the Applicant agrees to transfer the data provided by the Applicant to Universities or partner organisations cooperating with the Service Provider in order to include the Applicant in the recruitment process for studies at Universities with the support of the Service Provider as an agent or representative.
 Universities or partner organisations cooperating with the Service Provider, on the basis of the data provided to them, have the right to contact the Applicant in order to include them in the recruitment process.